An In-Depth Look at Leash Walking Equipment

 If it works for you, great!
 But if you are currently using a harness and your dog is pulling, I would recommend you do some experimenting.

 Prong Collar- The design of these collars look intimidating.
 When used appropriately however, they can provide a lot of control with large dogs without the uncomfortable sensation of a head halter.
-I personally don’t have a problem with a client that wants to use a prong collar with their dog.
-The goal of all training collars is to get the dog walking with just a regular neck collar.
-Depending on the dog, training with a pinch collar along with food rewards may very effective.
+I have used these collars on my personal dogs and I don’t have a problem with a client that wants to use a prong collar with their dog.
+The goal of all training collars is to get the dog walking without pulling so the owner finds their walk with their dog enoyable.

 Use your own judgment when deciding to try this type of collar.
-If you don’t like this type of collar, you should not use it.
-It is your dog and you should never feel forced into using something whether it be from a trainer or pet store owner.
+If you don’t like this type of collar, then you should not use it.
+It is your dog and you should never feel forced into using something that you don't like whether it be from a trainer or a friend.

 With all of the different sizes and breeds of dogs, there is never going to be one style of collar that will be the best for all dogs.
 Use this list article as a guide to begin experimenting with the style of collar that is going to work best for YOUR dog.